 - Provision to enable our students and staff to work and communicate together effectively and accommodating emotional wellbeing and health needs

 - Small teaching groups of between 6-8 students reflecting the complex needs of our students

 - A series of robust academic, social and emotional interventions so that all barriers to making progress are removed and students are more likely to progress onto the next stage of their educational journey

 - A well-planned series of enrichment activities, a PSHCE programme, cross-curricular SMSC provision and work-related, careers development

-- All staff having regard for literacy, SPAG and numeracy which is supported by online learning programmes such as Lexia and IXL.
+- All staff having regard for literacy, SPAG and numeracy which is supported by online learning programmes such as Accelerated Reader and IXL.

 The desired impact of our curriculum is ultimately to enable our students to experience personal success from their starting point at CATE, to support and stabilise them emotionally and secure appropriate academic progress so that they can effectively move on with their lives:

 - To provide a warm, trusting and motivating environment where students attend highly and thrive personally and in learning.